 Verify that devices containing depleted uranium are leak tested annually, to verify the integrity of the "s" tube.

-erify that the licensee's leak test analyses (or that of its leak test services vendor) has sufficient sensitivity to measure 18 Becquerels (0.005 microcurie) for each type of isotope present on its license.
+Verify that the licensee's leak test analyses (or that of its leak test services vendor) has sufficient sensitivity to measure 185 Becquerels (0.005 microcurie) for each type of isotope present on its license, as required in 10 CFR 34.27.
 Through discussions with licensee personnel and/or review of pertinent records, determine if the licensee had a leaking source or indication that the integrity of any "s" tubes was compromised.
-If leak test results show contamination in excess of the regulatory limits, verify that the licensee made appropriate notifications, evaluations, and removed the source from service.
+If leak test results show contamination in excess of the regulatory limits, verify that the licensee made appropriate notifications, evaluations, and removed the source and/or device from service.

 Waste Storage and Disposal.
 Determine if the licensee possesses any industrial radiographic sources or other licensed sources that have been removed from service.
 Verify that the sources are stored and controlled in a secure and safe manner, and that radiation levels in unrestricted areas surrounding the storage area do not exceed the limits of 10 CFR 20.1301, "Dose Limits for Individual Members of the Public.”